annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

 # Wizard

-You can use the Wizard UI pattern to split large complex tasks and processes into smaller manageable steps.
-Wizards usually include explicit button navigation to move a step forward or backward.
+You can use the Wizard UI Pattern to split large complex tasks and processes into smaller manageable steps.
+A wizard presents a series of steps or conditions that the user needs to complete in order to accomplish a goal.
+Additionally, wizards usually include explicit button navigation to move a step forward or backward.
+Some wizard examples include software installation wizards and sign-up screens.

 **How to use the Wizard UI Pattern**

 1. In Service Studio, in the Toolbox, search for `Wizard`.

-    The Wizard widget is displayed.
+    The Wizard and Wizard Item widgets are displayed (both of which are required to use this pattern).

      ![](<images/wizard-image-23.png>)

 1. From the Toolbox, drag the Wizard widget onto your application's screen.

-    By default, the Wizard widget contains three Wizard Item blocks.
+    By default, the Wizard widget contains three Wizard Item widgets.
 Each Wizard Item represents a step.
 You can add or delete Wizard Items as required.

     ![](<images/wizard-image-1.png>)

-**Create a Wizard with Navigation Buttons**
+**Create a wizard with navigation buttons**

 The following example demonstrates how you can create a three step Wizard with navigation buttons.